 Executive Board Meetings – Overview

-Until further notice, the Board’s monthly executive meetings will be conducted by telephone under the authority of Governor Newsom’s executive orders N-25-20 and N-29-20.
+Until further notice, the Board’s monthly executive meetings will be conducted by telephone and video conferencing under the authority of Governor Newsom’s executive orders N-25-20 and N-29-20.
 All public comment will be by telephone or in writing.
 To help facilitate this process please refer to the Public Comment Teleconference Tips for Success.